mymatt/Coding-Challenge/README.md

 ### Improvements
 - CI/CD Pipeline to replace Bash Script
-- Many additional hardening and security measures, i.e apache modsecurity
+- Additional hardening and security measures, i.e apache modsecurity
-- Encountered a few SELinux install issues currently working through
 - Migrate to Application Load Balancer from Classic
-- No need for NAT Gateways because of Packer
 - Use Molecule to test ansible role
 - Use of Docker containers, ECS
-- Currently working on script to destroy: packer AMI/Snapshots, terraform infrastructure